repoze/repoze.formapi/src/repoze/formapi/README.txt

   ...         'year': int,
   ...         'playtime': float}

-Forms often do not have default values, for instance search forms or add forms.
+There are many forms for which default values don't apply (e.g. search forms or :term:`add forms`); such forms can be instantiated with no
+arguments:

   >>> form = TapeForm()